kexinwang3/spaco/README.md

 - `train_prepare`: prepares user-level input data for model training.
 - `train_spaco`: trains SPACO model on the prepared input data.

-There are 3 other functions for `IMPACT` case study:
+There are 4 other functions for case studies:

 - `impact_data_wrangling`: transforms and maps raw data form of IMPACT into the desired format.
+- `immune_data_wrangling`: transforms and maps raw data form of IMMUNE into the desired format.
-- `impact_predict`: evaluates the predictive power of SPACO model trained on IMPACT dataset.
+- `feature_predict`: evaluates the predictive power of SPACO model.
-- `impact_plot`: plots the observed versus estimated values for the selected feature.
+- `feature_plot`: plots the observed versus estimated values for the selected feature.

 The methodology background underlying the `spaco` package can be found